mrrfv/bitwarden_gcloud/README.md

 This will work out of the box - no `fail2ban` configuration is needed unless you want e-mail alerts of bans.
 To enable this, enter the SMTP settings in `.env`, and follow the instructions in `fail2ban/jail.d/jail.local` by uncommenting and entering `destemail` and `sender` and uncommenting the `action_mwl` action in the `bitwarden` and `bitwarden-admin` jails in the same file.

-### Configure Country-wide Blocking (_optional_)

-The `countryblock` container will block ip addresses from countries specified in `.env` under `COUNTRIES`.
-China, Hong Kong, and Australia (CN, HK, AU) are blocked by default because Google Cloud will charge egress to those countries under the free tier.
-You may add any country you like to that list, or clear it out entirely if you don't want to block those countries.
-Be aware, however, you'll probably be charged for any traffic to those countries, even from bots or crawlers.

-This country-wide blocklist will be updated daily at midnight, but you can change the `COUNTRYBLOCK_SCHEDULE` variable in `.env` to suit your needs.

-These block-lists are pulled from <www.ipdeny.com> on each update.

 ### Configure Automatic Rebooting After Updates (_optional_)

 Container-Optimized OS will automatically update itself, but the update will only be applied after a reboot.
 In order to ensure that you are using the most current operating system software, you can set a boot script that waits until an update has been applied to schedule a reboot.